 This feature is a technical preview and considered under development.
 Do not use this feature in your production systems.
-If you have questions regarding this feature, contact support by logging a case on the Hortonworks Support Portal.
+If you have questions regarding this feature, contact support by logging a case on our Hortonworks Support Portal at https://support.hortonworks.com.